-Smart technology has various disadvantages which vary risky in our daily life.
+Smart technology has various disadvantages which vary risk in our daily lives.

 Data & identity theft :

-The deplorable act of identity and data-stealing is one of the biggest problems that a lot of people face with the coming of smart technology used in networked devices.
-In 2017 alone, there were 16.7 million cases of identity fraud reported, meaning 16.7 million people’s data and identities were stolen and exploited by hackers and/or scammers majoritively for their own financial gain.
+The deplorable act of identity and data stealing is one of the biggest problems that a lot of people face with the coming of smart technology used in networked devices.
+In 2017 alone, there were 16.7 million cases of identity fraud reported, meaning 16.7 million people’s data and identities were stolen and exploited by hackers and/or scammers for their own financial gain.

-In many situations, these frauds took place when the hackers intercepted or hacked into the signals of the network devices or modern home appliances in their homes, workplace, restaurant, or wherever they may have signed into a network.
+In many situations, these frauds took place when the hackers intercepted or hacked into the signals of the network devices or modern home appliances in their homes, workplaces, restaurants, or wherever they may have signed into a network.

 Power outages and system failures: